Oxbridge Re Holdings Limited Announces 2022 Fourth Quarter Results on March 30, 2023

-/EIN News/ -- GRAND CAYMAN, Cayman Islands, March 24, 2023 (GLOBE NEWSWIRE) -- Oxbridge Re Holdings Limited (NASDAQ: OXBR) announced that it plans to hold a conference call on Thursday March 30, 2023 at 4:30 p.m.
+GRAND CAYMAN, Cayman Islands, March 24, 2023 (GLOBE NEWSWIRE) -- Oxbridge Re Holdings Limited OXBR announced that it plans to hold a conference call on Thursday March 30, 2023 at 4:30 p.m.
 Eastern time to discuss results for the fourth quarter and twelve months ended December 31, 2022.
 Financial results will be issued in a press release after the close of the market on the same day.
-Oxbridge Re’s management will host the conference call, followed by a question and answer period.
+Oxbridge Re's management will host the conference call, followed by a question and answer period.

 Interested parties can listen to the live presentation by dialing the listen-only number below.